 Some of the traditions incorporate symbolic elements that play on homophonous words.
 "One of the ritual foods for the New Year is fish," says Li, "because of the sound of the word fish is close to that of the word that means abundance.
 We also eat tofu, because of the fu character.
-Displayed upside down it becomes homophonous of the word 'arrive' that symbolizes the arrival of prosperity."
+Displayed upside down it be-'arrive' that symbolizes the arrival of prosperity."

-Food and sharing it with family on the eve of the New Year, and with friends and more distant relatives the following days, is a big part of the celebration.
-"We prefer to cook it ourselves on New Year's Eve," said long-time Lamorinda resident Cheng Liao.
-In addition to fish and tofu, traditional foods include poultry, long leafy greens and long grain rice or noodles.
+Food and sharing it with fam-Administration at Saint Mary's ily on the eve of the New Year, and with friends and more distant relatives the following days, is a big part of the celebration.
+"We prefer to cook it ourselves on New Year's Eve," said long-time used to completely clean the Lamorinda resident Cheng Liao.
+In addition to fish and tofu, traditional foods include poultry, long clothes starting on the first day of leafy greens and long grain rice or

-"On New Year's day, however, a vegetarian menu is in order as killing animals is not a good idea," warns file:///C|/Documents%20and%20Settings/Andy/My%2...23/pdf/Happy-New-Year-Rejoice-Its-a-Dragon.html (1 of 2) [1/17/2012 9:12:12 AM]

-Stephanie Hom, Moraga's new Administrative Services Director.
+"On New Year's day, however, a vegetarian menu is in order as killing animals is not a good idea," warns Stephanie Hom, Moraga's new Administrative Services Director.